Biarca/patrol-k8s-marketplace/README.md

 $ cd <Path to Patrol-installer>/patrol-k8s-marketplace/terraform
 $ bash uninstall.sh
 ````
-when prompted to enter a value, type: 'yes'.
+As part of the script execution, when prompted for a value provide 'yes'.

 `Note :- The above script would not delete IAP secrets, External Static IP and DNS record.
 These need to be removed manually.`